 “Uncage the colours, unfurl the flag.
 Luck just kissed you hello when you’re a boy!” — David Bowie, Boys Keep Swinging

-It was exactly three decades ago today that the third Pet Shop Boys studio album was released.
+Thirty-three years ago the third Pet Shop Boys studio album was released.
 A thoroughly incongruous beast, Introspective is a spaced-out oddity in so many ways; within the duo’s own catalogue, and within music as a whole.
 Some great records are like that.
-They fall together around timing or impulse rather than execution as a entire piece.
+They fall together around timing or impulse rather than execution as an entire piece.

 Let me extrapolate…